DLR-RM/BlenderProc/_sources/CONTRIBUTING.md.txt

 that may look like this:

 ```
-feat(loader): add wavefront object loader, all lower case
+feat(loader): add wavefront object loader

 New module allows loading .obj files and setting custom properties like `physics` to the loaded objects.

 closes #123
 ```

-For branch names please stick to the ussie number pattern of:
+For branch names please stick to the issue number pattern of:

 ```
 iss_300_some_short_name